coreshop/CoreShop/docs/docs/03_Development/06_Order/01_One_Object_to_Rule_them_all.md

-# One Object to Rule them all
+# One Object to Rule Them All

-CoreShop uses on DataObject Class for Order, Cart and Quote.
-This is the ```CoreShopOrder``` Class.
+CoreShop utilizes a single DataObject class for managing Orders, Carts, and Quotes.
+This is the `CoreShopOrder` class.

 ## From Cart to Order

-When a Cart is converted to an Order, the `SaleState` Workflow is triggered.
+The conversion of a Cart into an Order triggers the `SaleState` Workflow, facilitating the transition within the CoreShop system.